XPRIZE/GLEXP-Team-CCI/pubbly_schoolhouse/README.md

 * com.oddmouse.plugins.locktask

-(Optional) Follow this GitHub instructions for how to create an admin receiver Java class.
-[Instructions](https://github.com/oddmouse/cordova-plugin-locktask).
+(Optional) Follow [this](https://github.com/oddmouse/cordova-plugin-locktask) instructions on how to create an admin receiver Java class.
 Name said Java receiver class as "MyAdmin"

 Add splash screen of your choosing to the config.xml